oddbird/css-sandbox/src/sasslike/mixins-functions.md

   - A required `parameter-name`
   - An optional(?) `parameter-syntax`
   - An optional `parameter-initial-value`
-- Some amount of internal logic using `nested-rules`
+- Some amount of internal logic using `function-rules`
 - A returned `result` value

 The proposed syntax